 No standardised way of assessing competency of interviewers: Yes, this is a point that is worth pursuing.
 Douw should be asked to comment on the practicality of doing this and to suggest how it might best be done.
 Acknowledgement yes but what do we do because this the foundation and crux of the LB and LC?

 MOSH not present during the interviews: This is as it should be.
-This emphasises the importance of ensuring the competence of the interviewers, as covered in earlier points.
+This emphasises the importance of ensuring the competence of the interviewers, as covered in earlier points. (refer to the above point)

 Simple application of 5 Whys: The ability and skill in asking probing questions is linked to the issue of interviewer training and competency, as dealt with in a number of the points above.
-Now this is also the foundation and crux of the Direct Enquiries
+Now this is also the foundation and crux of the Direct Enquiries.

 Some questions were not answered: Points again to the competency of the interviewer, but in some cases, if the interviewee really does not have anything to say even after rephrasing the question or appropriate probing, then so be it.
 It would then not be an issue.
 Not sure I agree if one use the generic questions and answers and add to it the relevant things for a specific mine there should not be any unanswered questions.